metal3-io/metal3-docs/docs/user-guide/src/developer_environment/tryit.md

 ### 1.1.
 Prerequisites

 - System with CentOS 9 Stream or Ubuntu 22.04
-- A virtualization-capable environment is required since Metal3 uses VMs to emulate bare metal hosts
+- A hosting operating system with QEMU/KVM is required, as this development environment uses VMs to emulate bare metal hosts
 - Run as a user with passwordless sudo access
 - Minimum resource requirements for the host machine: 4C CPUs, 16 GB RAM memory